Aya-younes/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
-A *fork* is just a copy that allows you to change the content without affection the original project.
+A *fork* is just a copy that allows you to change the content without affection the original project. we can add and make changing to our project without effect the main repo. that can help us to safe our project from losing all our work because of one mistake or something not useful for our code